mdzishanansari/Mitochondria-Segmentation/README.md

 # Mitochondria-Segmentation

-Unet for Mitochondria Segmentation on the Electron Microscopy dataset.
+Unet (simple, build from scratch) for Mitochondria Segmentation on the Electron Microscopy dataset.